 The Weight Loss Surgery Team

 Surgeon: Dr. Erik Wilson.
 The Medical Director of Bariatric Surgery at The University of Texas and Memorial Hermann Hospital, Dr. Wilson is board certified in general surgery and specialty trained in minimally invasive laparoscopic surgery at The University of Texas Medical School at Houston.
 Dr. Wilson is an experienced bariatric surgeon having performed hundreds of laparoscopic bariatric surgeries including gastric bypass, adjustable gastric banding, duodenal switch, sleeve gastrectomy, revisional bariatric surgery, and incisionless bariatric surgery.
-Full CV
+Read Bio

 Surgeon: Dr. Brad Snyder is a board certified general surgeon with advanced training and expertise in laparoscopic surgery for general and bariatric surgery.
 He completed a fellowship with MIST (Minimally Invasive Surgeons of Texas) affiliated with The University of Texas Medical School at Houston.
 He offers all standard bariatric surgeries through laparoscopy and incisionless bariatric surgery.
 He is the director of research for the University of Texas Bariatric Surgery Center.
-Full CV
+Read Bio

-Surgeon: Dr. Todd Wilson is an Assistant Professor in The University of Texas Medical School at Houston’s Division of Minimally Invasive and Elective General Surgery.
+Surgeon: Dr. Todd Wilson is an Associate Professor in The University of Texas Medical School at Houston’s Division of Minimally Invasive and Elective General Surgery.
 He specializes in minimally invasive techniques for all general surgery including bariatric, colorectal, solid organ and hernia surgeries.
-Full CV
+Read Bio

 Surgeon: Dr. Peter Walker, M.D., F.A.C.S. is an Assistant Fellowship Program Director, and Assistant Professor in the Division of Elective General Surgery at the University of Texas Medical School at Houston.
 He specializes in advanced laparoscopic, robotic, and endoscopic surgery for general and gastrointestinal surgery, including bariatric (weight loss) surgery, reflux, hernias and abdominal wall reconstruction, colon surgery, endocrine surgery (thyroid, parathyroid, and adrenal) and solid organ surgery.
-Full CV
+Read Bio